alexlokshin/kube-entropy/README.md

 ## Setup

-Mofidy `./config/discovery.yaml` to fit your needs.
+Modify `./config/discovery.yaml` to fit your needs.
 There are two major sections, `nodes` and `ingresses`. s

 - `nodes` section allows you to specify whether you want to periodically drain nodes, how often, and which nodes.
 These settings are under `enabled`, `interval` and `fileds`+`labels` (selectors).
 Interval can be specified as `10s` or `1h`. `enabled` is a `true` or `false`. `labels` contains a list of filters based on labels, `fields` has a list of filters based on fields.
 Some examples can be found here: https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/ .
 It is a pretty powerful tool.